Nordic Otherwise

 why apply?

 You’re craving space and time exclusively for and exclusively by racialised artists.
+If ya know, ya know.

 process

-The unique process is focused on 3 things:
+The unique process concentrates on 3 things:

-2. the critical theoretical texts they engage
+2. the critical theoretical texts the artist engages

-Through the use of abstraction, participants will be able to map how making, thinking, and being have mutually influenced each other in their past work.
+PROCESS Through the use of abstraction, participants will be able to ‘map’ how making, thinking, and being have mutually influenced each other in their past work.
 With open guidance, participants will be using the critical theory they’re already engaging with (via literature, interviews, documentaries, etc.) and mediums with which they are already fluent (i.e. clay, code, fiber, sound, etc.).
 Seen collectively, the group can share with each other the inner workings of what they do to deepen and develop langauge for what they find.

 The process includes settling into each other and the space, care practices, preparatory exercises, mapping, map-reading, and soft assessment criteria.

-A moment of protest becomes a curricular object.
+A moment of protest becomes a Curricular object.

-...The curricular object that Black Studies became —as a repertoire of critical inquiry— means that my generation of [B]lack scholars and creative intellectuals had to create fields of study and practice, not always with happy results.
+The curricular object that Black Studies became —as a repertoire of critical inquiry— means that my generation of [B]lack scholars and creative intellectuals had to create fields of study and practice, not always with happy results.

 eligibility checklist